Connecting a Director and Studio for Remote VO Sessions

 Zoom is a solid choice – and now everyone knows what it is

-Before the events of 2020, you still had to explain a lot of the general teleconferencing environments to people.
+Before the events of 2020, you actually had to explain teleconferencing environments to people.
 Now, Zoom seems to be a part of everyone’s daily existence…

-I actually prefer Zoom over Skype as the audio quality is a bit better when there are multiple people on the line.
+I actually prefer Zoom for audio quality, though all zoom audio is generally processed and compressed. is a bit better when there are multiple people on the line.
 Plus, sharing a contact link or number is much more direct.
 You can also provide phone access for your client if they are only able to dial in for the session.
 Frustrations exist with Zoom, of course – mostly with the audio engine and algorithm that sometimes don’t play well with common recording software and interfaces.
 You can get some weird glitchy results with no warning.

 For one-to-one connections, Zoom can be used for free.
 (Multi-party sessions are limited to 40 minutes for non-paid plans).
 It also seems to have less capricious upgrades – nearly every time I open Skype, it seems to have another version that needs to be downloaded – sometimes breaking functionality and making the connection of your booth audio problematic.)

 Similar to Zoom, these popular conferencing systems do show up depending upon the clients you may be working with.
-Curiously, I’ve found that the web-based version of Teams gives me more options for multiple microphones than the standalone application.
+While Teams has a standalone app, I’ve found that the web-based version of Teams gives me better options for microphone access,

 Discord continues gaining momentum